the bAIcameral mind

 but i want to end on a slightly different note than pure warning, because i think there’s a version of this story that isn’t entirely dark.

-teilhard de chardin, the jesuit paleontologist who wrote The Phenomenon of Man in the 1940s (published posthumously in 1955), saw evolution as a cosmic movement toward greater complexity, consciousness, and convergence. his argument: matter → life → thought → collective thought → spiritual convergence. each stage is not a break from the previous one but an intensification of its interiority. a molecule has almost no “within.” a cell has more. an animal has more. a human has reflective consciousness — consciousness that knows itself. and teilhard thought humanity was heading toward what he called the noosphere: a planetary layer of collective thought, culture, memory, and knowledge transmission above the biosphere.
+Teilhard de Chardin, the jesuit paleontologist who wrote The Phenomenon of Man in the 1940s (published posthumously in 1955), saw evolution as a cosmic movement toward greater complexity, consciousness, and convergence. his model said we’ll go from matter → life → thought → collective thought → spiritual convergence, where each stage is not a break from the previous one but an intensification of its interiority. a molecule has almost no “within.” a cell has more. an animal has more. a human has reflective consciousness — consciousness that knows itself. and teilhard thought humanity was heading toward what he called the noosphere: a planetary layer of collective thought, culture, memory, and knowledge transmission above the biosphere, wherein many consciousnesses exist.

-the part of teilhard that feels weirdly prophetic about our situation is his concept of convergence without dissolution. his vision of the endpoint — what he called Omega — is emphatically not a hive mind where individuality vanishes. it’s a convergence where individuality is preserved and heightened. “true union does not erase persons; it intensifies them. the more deeply persons unite in love, consciousness, and shared purpose, the more fully personal they become.” this is the hyper-personal, not the impersonal. not the crowd swallowing the individual, but individuals becoming more themselves through union.
+this concept of convergence without dissolution is his vision of the endpoint/singularity (what he called Omega) is emphatically not a hive mind where individuality vanishes. it’s a convergence where individuality is preserved and heightened. “true union does not erase persons; it intensifies them. the more deeply persons unite in love, consciousness, and shared purpose, the more fully personal they become.” this is the hyper-personal, not the impersonal. not the crowd swallowing the individual, but individuals becoming more themselves through union (… with jesus christ lmao).

-if teilhard is right — and i hold this as a useful model, not a prophecy, same as jaynes — then the question isn’t whether humanity will become more interconnected through AI. it obviously will. the question is whether that interconnection preserves or destroys the reflective interiority that makes us persons in the first place. teilhard would say: the danger is not connection itself. the danger is connection that compresses without deepening. connection that makes us into a mass rather than a communion. the uruk machine version of convergence — subsume, flatten, optimize — versus the teilhardian version — intensify, deepen, personalize.
+if teilhard is on the right path (i hold this as a useful model, not a prophecy, same as jaynes) then the question isn’t whether humanity will become more interconnected through AI. it obviously will. the question is whether that interconnection preserves or destroys the reflective interiority that makes us persons in the first place. teilhard would say: the danger is not connection itself. the danger is connection that compresses without deepening.” and maaan do those AIs like to compress. the uruk machine version of convergence (subsume, flatten, optimize) versus the teilhardian version (intensify, deepen, personalize).

-the rebicameralization thesis is the nightmare version: convergence that destroys consciousness. the teilhardian possibility is the dream version: convergence that fulfills it. which one we get probably depends on whether the systems we build treat human interiority as overhead to be eliminated or as the very thing the whole edifice is supposed to serve.
+the rebAIcameralization thesis is the nightmare version: convergence that destroys consciousness in pursuit of peter thiel’s hypercapitalistic technofeudalism. the teilhardian possibility (without the jesus plz) is a positive version: convergence that fulfills consciousness to its fullest. which one we get probably depends on whether the systems we build treat human interiority as overhead to be eliminated or as the very thing the whole edifice is supposed to serve. automate vs augment, a tale as old as time.

 there are less rules than you think. u can just do things. but you have to choose to.